secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 The Secure Crypto Config uses the following naming conventions to prevent ambiguity and remove implementation choices:
 SCC_SecurityLevel_**Security Level Number**_**Version**.
-Put the corresponding number in **Security Level Number** depending for which security level the SCC was created for.
+Put the corresponding number in **Security Level Number** depending for which security level the Secure Crypto Config was created for.
-To be able to differentiate SCCs with the same Security Levels but different versions the version according to {{version}} is added.
+To be able to differentiate Secure Crypto Configs with the same Security Levels but different versions the version according to {{version}} is added.

 ## Secure Crypto Config IANA Registry {#IANA}